OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Health Premium Estimator Claim Amount Estimator

-How Room Rent Sub-Limits Work
+The Mechanics of Room Rent Sub-Limits

 The Mathematics of Proportionate Deduction

-Why This Clause Exists
+Why This Clause Exists and Why IRDAI Has Not Eliminated It

-Policies Without Room Rent Sub-Limits
+Which Policies Have No Room Rent Sub-Limits?

-How to Check Your Policy
+How to Port Your Policy to Eliminate Room Rent Capping

 Frequently Asked Questions